kyma-project/api-gateway/docs/user/README.md

 - Gateway configuration:
   - Default Kyma Gateway: The module sets up the default TLS Kyma Gateway, which uses the default domain and a self-signed certificate.
-  - Custom Gateway: The module allows you to configure a custom Gateway.
-For production environments, it is recommended to use a custom Gateway.
+  - Custom Gateway: The module allows you to configure a custom Gateway, which is recommended for production environments.
 Additionally, it enables you to expose workloads using a custom domain and DNSEntry.

-- Rate Limiting: The module simplifies local rate limiting on the Istio service mesh layer, allowing users to configure it using a straightforward RateLimit custom resource.
+- Rate Limiting: The module simplifies local rate limiting on the Istio service mesh layer.
+You can configure it using a straightforward RateLimit custom resource.

 ## Architecture